becarpenter/book6/3. Coexistence with Legacy IPv4/Dual stack scenarios.md

 Customer Edge (CE) node (or the Broadband Network Gateway (BNG)).
 As further mentioned in [Tunnels](Tunnels.md), tunneling provides a way to use an existing IPv4 infrastructure to carry IPv6 traffic.
-There are also translation options described in [Translation](Translation.md).
+There are also translation options described in [Translation and IPv4 as a service](Translation%20and%20IPv4%20as%20a%20service.md).
 This approach with IPv6-only overlay helps to maintain compatibility with the existing base of IPv4, but it is not a long-term solution